kumahq/kuma-website/docs/docs/dev/explore/gateway.md

       kuma.io/service: edge-gateway
 ```

 Note that this gateway has a `kuma.io/service` tag.
-You will use this to bind policies to configure this gateway.
+Use this to bind policies to configure this gateway.

 As you're in universal you now need to run `kuma-dp`: